lotlouischoitslab/Computational_Transportation_Science/README.md

 - Multiple-choice quizzes will be tested on that particular unit.
 Students must register for the Computer-Based Testing Facility so they could pick a time to take the quiz in a given time slot.
 The main reason for the CBTF environment is to prevent cheating.

 ## Group Computational Problems:
-- Group of 4 will work on data science and engineering problems to analyze transportation data using Python and Excel.
+- Group of 4 will work on data science and engineering problems to analyze various transportation data using Python and Excel.

 ## Final Presentation:
 - Teams of 4 will do a case study on a public transportation system in a city and record a video of their final presentation.
+The winning team of the best presentation will get an extra credit of 1% for each group member.

 ## Extra Credits:
 - Numerous extra credit opportunities at instructor's choice.